Design of a new reporting and project analytics tool for the CollabNet Enterprise environment.

-Collabnet Enterprise (CEE) already had full-featured tools for the developers, but they were “silos,” and there was no insight into what was happening in those tools.
+Collabnet Enterprise Edition (CEE) already had full-featured tools for the developers, but they were “silos,” and there was no insight into what was happening in those tools.

 As a step in product maturation to embrace ALM and address a gap in the feature set, Project Metrics was conceived and designed as a new integrated capability to generate reports and visualizations of key project activity metrics for project/product managers and project team members (developers, testers, and observers).

-Limited in scope, the project metrics design concept was not defined to be an all-inclusive reporting tool, and it was not intended to replace either stand-alone reporting applications or Excel (there was a separate effort to build an api for external tools).
+The project metrics design concept was not defined to be an all-inclusive reporting tool, and it was not intended to replace either stand-alone reporting applications or Excel (there was a separate effort to build an api for external tools).

 Instead, it was just-enough reporting on pre-defined metrics, primarily for project/product managers who were already creating reports and charts manually for the rest of the team and stakeholders.